 We promise a thorough, comprehensive evaluation for adult ADD/ADHD.
 The Adult ADD testing process takes two hours and is conducted in one day.
-You will leave our offices in NYC knowing for certain if you have Adult ADD / ADHD (and how you can treat it).
+You will leave our offices in NYC knowing for certain if you have ADD/ADHD (and how you can treat it).
 Following through is your choice, but our goal is for you to feel confident about our assessment.

-For more on our unique “Sachs Protocol,” a holistic treatment model our doctors use for Adult ADD, click here.
+For more on our unique “Sachs Protocol,” a holistic treatment model our doctors use for adult ADHD, click here.

 At our offices in New York offering ADD/ADHD testing, you will sit down with our staff to begin the evaluation.
 We work hard to make you feel comfortable, because we understand this can be a stressful process to improve your mental health.
 During the first hour, we have a discussion about your current problems, your childhood, school, work, medical and family histories.
-We evaluate your symptoms using the latest evidence-based assessments designed by top researchers in the field.
+We evaluate your traits using the latest evidence-based assessments designed by top researchers in the field.
 We go beyond the “ten simple questions” checklist many other practitioners use for their assessment.
-Our interview covers past and present ADD / ADHD symptoms, developmental history, emotional functioning, academic history, work history, and personal and family psychiatric history.
+Our interview covers past and present ADD/ADHD signs, developmental history, emotional functioning, academic history, work history, and personal and family psychiatric history.

 There is no simple test for ADD/ADHD.
 However, there is a standardized system for ADHD diagnosis.
 To be diagnosed with ADHD, a person must have all of the following: